 When I was fourteen, I became an aunt.
-As I grew up and my nieces and nephews grew up, they inspired me.
-Besides becoming my friends, they showed me that a young audience is in a constant state of discovery.
+As my nieces and nephews grew up, they showed me that the world is a constant state of discovery.
 Everything is new.
 Everything has potential.
 What could be better than writing for that audience, discovering right along with them?

 I began writing middle-grade stories and novels that taught me craft.
-A few of those are in drawers.
 I sent out my work and got rejections.
 And rejections and rejections.
 A lot of rejections!
-I started to get rejections with notes on them like, "Try us again."
-Positive letters from editors spurred me on.
-I wrote several books--fiction and nonfiction--for the school market.
-My true love was fiction, but I discovered that nonfiction was fun.
-I researched the life of Ruby Bridges and learned how subway cars are sunk in the ocean to become artificial reefs.
-I liked knowing that kids all across the country were reading my books.
+When I received notes from editors saying, "Try us again," they spurred me on.
+I wrote several books--fiction and nonfiction--for the school market, and liked knowing that kids across the country were reading my words.

-I kept working on my middle-grade fiction.
-Middle-grade is my favorite age to write about, the turning point between being a child and becoming a teen.
-When I found out about the M.F.A. program in Writing for Children and Young Adults at Vermont College of Fine Arts, I knew I wanted to be surrounded by smart people who wrote, discussed, lived, and breathed children's books.
-My advisors helped me reach a new level in my writing.
+My advisors helped me reach a new level in my craft.
 Sharon Darrow led me through emotion boot camp.
 Marion Dane Bauer got me to dig deeper.
 David Gifaldi taught me about the "wobbly" process of writing a novel.
 Sarah Ellis imparted humor.
-These writers, along with my classmates and other VCFA faculty, gave me the support writers need on their journey--a journey we take with the characters inside our heads.
+These talented authors, along with my classmates and my current critique group, give me the support I need on my writing journey--a journey I take with the characters in my imagination.

-In high school, our guidance counselor told me I had two options: teacher or nurse.
-Naturally I balked at both.
-So it was a huge surprise when I came to teaching through the back door and discovered that I loved it.
+In college I majored in linguistics, so it was a surprise when I came to teaching through the back door and discovered that I loved it.

-I love teaching writing to kids and adults because I learn from them.
-Every single class I teach, I hear something from my students that makes me look at the world differently.
+Teaching creative writing to young, budding authors inspires me.
+I learn from my students.
+I hear something that makes me look at the world differently.
 It may be a word, a sentence, a phrase, a comment, a drawing, or an entire story.
-Something in my thinking shifts, I have an "aha" moment, and I want to run home and write.
+Something in my thinking shifts, and I want to run home and write.